TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          asc

    Description
-         Order in which the pages should be orderd, ascending or descending.
+         Order in which the pages should be ordered, ascending or descending.
 Should be "asc" or "desc", case-insensitive.
          Will default to "asc" in case of invalid value.